 Volunteer in our Low-Cost Wellness Clinic.
 Assist our veterinary team as we attend to patients from our shelter and the community.
 Clinic volunteers must be 18 and older.

 Photo / YouTube Team

 Love taking pictures or videos of animals?!
 Then you may be a wonderful addition to our Photo and video team!
 Our Photo team members take pictures of adoptable animals and we use these pictures on our web site and printed materials.
 You must have a must have a digital camera.
 YouTube team members take videos of our animals to post on YouTube.
 This volunteer duty is very important and enhances the chance of many of our long-term residents getting adopted.
 This opportunity requires a high level of physical activity.

 Desk Helpers are responsible for greeting potential adopters and explaining the rules of the adoptions building before they walk around.
 These volunteers are also responsible for answering any general adoption questions.

 Doody Patrol takes their duty seriously!
 We aren't messing around when it comes to poo.
 Patrol our dog walking trails and playpens for any left behind droppings and dirty toys.
 These can harbor dangerous germs that can be spread to our pets.
 Poop and toys must be picked up regularly to keep our pets safe and healthy!

 Shelter life can be very stressful on an animal and sometimes boring!
 The enrichment program consists of volunteers collecting items to make toys and other enrichment items for the animals.
 These items and toys are intended to exercise the minds of the animals and keep them entertained.

+Are you outgoing and feel comfortable asking for donations?
 Help us solicit donations and sponsorships from the business community.
-Take HHS literature and event flyers to businesses in your community.
+You can also take HHS literature and event flyers to businesses in your community.